If you only want to connect a single VL53L0X and expose it as a LEGO compatible sensor, follow Antons article.

 a = us.distance()

-b = rh.call('tof')
+b = rh.call('tof') # variant 2. and 3.

 print(f'{sw.time()}; {a}; {b}')